 Try this fun activity after you make naked eggs!

-What you’ll need to make exploding rainbow Easter eggs:
+What you’ll need to make exploding Easter eggs:

 This post contains affiliate links for your convenience.